 The writings of literary icon and social critic James Baldwin are as relevant today as the moment they were written, particularly given the state of racial relations in the U.S., and are crucial to our current understanding of American history—which, as Baldwin said, is “longer, larger, more various, more beautiful, and more terrible than anything anyone has ever said about it.”
 Baldwin, a four-time National Book Award Finalist, was a natural choice as the inaugural Author in Focus spotlight writer.

-Author in Focus: James Baldwin will include events designed for the general public as well as programs specifically geared at three groups who help connect readers with books: high-school teachers, librarians, and booksellers.
-In addition, NBF will work with our partners Writers in the Schools and the NY Writers Coalition to engage young people in schools and youth justice programs, respectively, and visited three major conferences—the National Council of Teachers of English’s Conference on English Leadership Convention (CEL), the American Booksellers Association’s Winter Institute (ABA), and the American Library Association’s Annual Conference (ALA).
+For a year, we celebrated James Baldwin and his legacy with public events and programs specifically geared at three groups who help connect readers with books: high-school teachers, librarians, and booksellers.
+NBF worked with our partners at Writers in the Schools (WITS) and the NY Writers Coalition to engage young people in schools and youth justice programs, respectively, and visited three major conferences—the National Council of Teachers of English’s Conference on English Leadership Convention (CEL), the American Booksellers Association’s Winter Institute (ABA), and the American Library Association’s Annual Conference (ALA).

 National Council of Teachers of English’s Conference on English Leadership Convention (CEL) & the Houston Public Library